adponbel/master_thesis/README.md

 # master_thesis

-The master thesis is written as a paper.
-It is divided in two differentiated sections, a comparison study of different 16S marker gene pipelines and a pilot study using the pipeline that present a better accuracy.
+The master thesis is written as a paper following the format required on bioinformatics journal.
+It is divided in two differentiated sections, a comparison study of different 16S marker gene pipelines using two mock communities and a pilot study using the pipeline that presents a better accuracy.

 ## Adapter removal